bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-To demonstrate how you can work with embedded assets, I've created a basic app called Embedded Assets.
+<p>To demonstrate how you can work with embedded assets, I've created a basic app
+called Embedded Assets.
 In my app source folder I added the assets folder which also contains an image folder.
-Notice I've added one Jpeg image to the images folder named Central Park.
+Notice I've added one Jpeg image to the images folder named Central Park.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s12-b.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->